matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 * Changing the fundamental concept of mostly immutable events is confusing.
 The server can respond with different event contents for the same `event_id`.
-* If an event with `m.replace` relation is redacted, the client would need to detect, if the original content was replaced and possibly needs to fetch the original content.
+* If an event with `m.replace` relation is redacted, clients need to detect if the original content was replaced, and possibly need to fetch the original content.
 * Servers cannot replace the original event content for encrypted events (because the replacement content is inside the encrypted body).